enishino/fmfm-filemanager/README.md

 1. Access to `http://localhost:5000/` (Former) or `http://localhost:8888/` (Latter) by a web browser.

 ## Tips
-* Caching images by nginx improves the performance.
+* Caching images and passthrough `static` files by nginx improves the performance.
 See `nginx_conf.sample` for example.

 ## Limitations and bugs
 ### Overall